The-NeXT-Project/Docs/panel-component.md

 * MySQL-like database.
 We recommend using the latest LTS version of MariaDB.
 The current version of SSPanel-UIM is developed and tested on MariaDB version 11.2.
 * Redis key-value pair database, mainly used for storing non-persistent data to reduce MariaDB performance consumption.
 The current version of SSPanel-UIM was developed and tested based on Redis version 7.2.

-At the code level, SSPanel-UIM uses Slim Framework 4.x as the backend framework, Smarty 5.x and Twig 3.x template engines to provide front-end template rendering, and Composer to manage third-party components.
+At the code level, SSPanel-UIM uses Slim Framework 4.x as the backend framework, Eloquent as the database ORM, Smarty 4.x and Twig 3.x template engines to provide front-end template rendering, and Composer to manage third-party components.

 ## System Configuration Requirements